When a family member dies

 Lump sum payment

-The TAC can pay a one-off lump sum of up to $195,190 to the dependent children.
-The amount we pay will depend on the person who died and their family circumstances.
+The TAC can pay a one-off lump sum of up to $200,140 to the dependent children.
+The amount we pay will depend on the age of the person who died and their family circumstances.
 This sum is held with the State Trustees until the children reach 18.

 If there is more than one dependent child, this lump sum will be divided equally between the dependent children.

-The TAC can also pay the legal guardian $209 each week for each dependent child under 16 years of age, or aged 16 to 18 and a full-time student or apprentice*.
+The TAC can also pay the adult who the responsible person for the child $211 each week for each dependent child under 18 years of age.

-The TAC can also pay an education allowance of $3,110 per year to the legal guardian for each full-time student, up to 18 years of age.
+The TAC can also pay an education allowance of $3,190 per year to the adult who is the responsible person for a child for each full-time student, up to 18 years of age.